spress/spress.yosymfony.com/src/content/docs/developers/events-list.md

             <td>spress.finish</td>
             <td markdown="1">[`FinishEvent`](#finishevent)</td>
             <td markdown="1">
-                The spress.finish is thrown after the site was generated.
-All files are saved in `_site` folder.
+                The spress.finish is thrown when the site was generated.
+All files are saved in `builder` folder.
             </td>
         </tr>
     </tbody>